angular/angular/aio/content/guide/quickstart.md

         - Navigating among different views of the data

 * The [Architecture guide](guide/architecture "Architecture guide") describes key concepts such as modules, components, services, and dependency injection (DI).
 It provides a foundation for more in-depth guides about specific Angular concepts and features.

-After the Tutorial and Architecture guide, you'll be ready to continue exploring Angular on your own, focusing on the features most important for your apps.
+After the Tutorial and Architecture guide, you'll be ready to continue exploring Angular on your own through the other guides and references in this documentation set, focusing on the features most important for your apps.